trulynotafan/p2p-news-app/README.md

-More stuff will be added soom :)
+More stuff will be added soon :)